San Marcos GrowersSan Marcos Growers

 Winter Hardiness: 20-25° F

 Abutilon megapotamicum 'Little Imp' (Little Imp Abutilon) - 'Little Imp' is a form of the Trailing Abutilon (A. megapotamicum).
 Like the parent plant, 'Little Imp' has slender, somewhat pendant, branches and smaller leaves than other Abutilon.
 What sets it apart from the species is that it has larger flowers and a more compact growth habit.
 It can grow to 5 feet tall and as wide although more often it is smaller.
-The flowers are lantern-shaped with bright yellow petals emerging from a dusty red calyx.
+The flowers are lantern-shaped with bright yellow petals emerging from a dusty-red calyx.
 As with most mallows the pistil and stamens are extended from the center.
 The bloom period is typically spring through fall but can often be year-round.
 Grow in full sun to light shade and water regularly.
 A good plant for hanging containers, espaliering, along borders and as a cut flower.
 Attractive to hummingbirds.
-Hardy to 20-25 degrees F. The description above is based on our research and observations of this plant growing in our nursery and in our own and other Santa Barbara gardens.
-We would appreciate hearing from anyone who has additional information or disagrees with what we have written.
+Hardy to 20-25 degrees F. The name Abutilon comes from the Arabic name for a mallow-like plant.
+Information displayed on this page about Abutilon megapotamicum 'Little Imp' is based on the research conducted about it in our library and from reliable online resources.
+We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
+We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.